nickhodge/simubus/README.md

-# simubus
-Simulate Bus Traffic
+# simubus : Simulate Bus Traffic

-Simulate Bus Traffic.
+A visual simulator for Buses in a multi-lane traffic flow.

+## The code

+TypeScript 2.1.x

+Browserified manually with require.js

-Visually, using p5 (processing.js) and retain statistics
+Visual display using p5 (HTML5 Canvas)

+Databinding with KnockoutJS